 Failure to Refer to a Specialist

-Infections After Treatment and Infections From Unsterilized Equipment
+Infections After Treatment or from Unsterilized Equipment

 Invasive dental procedures involve the risk of post-op infection.
 Dentists who fail to address and treat an infection caused from a procedure puts the patient’s oral and physical health at risk.
 Similarly, the use of dirty, contaminated dental equipment can also expose the patient to potentially serious infections.